Sand Hill Foundation Grantmaking Program: Small Capital Needs

 Health & Opportunity

-Sand Hill Foundation funds organizations offering programs and services that provide pathways for low-income families and youth to stabilize, grow and thrive.
+Economic mobility is fueled by good health, a strong spirit, higher education, and employment opportunities.
+Sand Hill Foundation funds programs that help low-income families and youth stabilize, grow and thrive.

 - Programs that expand access to community health care services, including direct services and preventative education, mental health programs for youth, and crisis and grief counseling.